Lawyer for family of slain US Air Force airman says video and calls show deputy went to wrong home

-STONECREST, Ga. — (AP) — A lawyer for the family of Roger Fortson said Friday that the bodycam footage of the Florida sheriff’s deputy who killed the Air Force airman and police radio traffic from right after the shooting reinforce their assertion that the deputy went to the wrong apartment while responding to a domestic disturbance call that day.
+STONECREST, Ga. — (AP) — A lawyer for the family of Roger Fortson said Thursday that police radio traffic and the body camera footage of the Florida sheriff’s deputy who killed the Black U.S. Air Force airman reinforce their assertion that the deputy was directed to the wrong apartment while responding to a domestic disturbance call that day.

-In police radio traffic that lawyer Ben Crump played at a news conference surrounded by Fortson's family, a dispatcher says all they know about the location of the disturbance is “fourth-party information.”
+In police radio traffic that lawyer Ben Crump played at a news conference surrounded by Fortson's family, a dispatcher said all they knew about the disturbance was “fourth-party information.”

-“Uh, don’t have any further other than a male and female,” the dispatcher tells officers.
+“Uh, don’t have any further other than a male and female,” the dispatcher told officers.
 “It’s all fourth-party information from the front desk at the leasing office.”

-Crump also highlighted two portions of the bodycam video in which the deputy asks the woman leading him around the complex, “Which door?”
-The woman responds, “Um… I’m not sure.”
-Seconds later, the woman tells the officer that she heard a disturbance two weeks ago, but “I wasn’t sure where it came from.”
+Crump also highlighted two portions of the bodycam video in which the deputy asked the woman leading him around the complex, “Which door?”
+The woman responded, “Um… I’m not sure.”
+Seconds later, the woman told the officer that she heard a disturbance two weeks ago, but “I wasn’t sure where it came from.”

+Her message to the Sheriff Aden: “You’re going to give me justice whether you want to, Sheriff Aden, or not,” she said.

-A shrine of sorts has sprung up outside Fortson's apartment, including an open Stella Artois beer, combat boots, bouquets of flowers and an American flag.
+A shrine of sorts has sprung up outside Fortson's apartment, where people have left combat boots, bouquets of flowers and an American flag, among other things.

-The news conference was held at the New Birth Missionary Baptist Church in the Atlanta suburb of Stonecrest, followed by a wake in nearby Decatur.
+The news conference was held at the New Birth Missionary Baptist Church in the Atlanta suburb of Stonecrest.
+It would be followed by a wake in nearby Decatur.
 Fortson’s funeral will be held at New Birth on Friday.

 Bodycam video of the confrontation shows the deputy arriving at a Fort Walton Beach apartment building and speaking to a woman outside who described hearing an argument.
 The deputy then went up an elevator and walked down an outdoor hallway.

-Note: This story was updated to correct that the news conference was Thursday, not Friday.